cmkimerer/pants-helloworld/README.md

 * Running Scala Applications

 #### So how do I use this?
-You must first have installed [sbt](http://www.scala-sbt.org/).
-There may be some way to do this as part of the repo, but I couldn't figure out how.

 I used a virtualenv for the pants installation.
 And I did the following for it:

     $ virtualenv somedir --no-site-packages